JaapvanEkris/openrowingmonitor/docs/Integrations.md

     },
 ```

-The parameter 'allowUpload' allows uploads in general (so disabling it will block all forms of uploading).
-The parameter 'autoUpload" determines if your workout is uploaded at the end of the session.
-If you set 'autoUpload' to false, but 'allowUpload' to true, you need to push the upload button on the screen to trigger the upload (making uploading a manual step).
+The parameter `allowUpload` allows uploads in general (so disabling it will block all forms of uploading).
+The parameter `autoUpload` determines if your workout is uploaded at the end of the session.
+If you set `autoUpload` to false, but `allowUpload` to true, you need to push the upload button on the screen to trigger the upload (making uploading a manual step).

 > [!NOTE]
 > Please note that for visualising in-stroke metrics in [RowsAndAll](https://rowsandall.com/) (i.e. force, power and handle speed curves), you need their yearly subscription